 The Monastery of the Holy Spirit is a Trappist monastery that offers tours of its facility and even overnight stays.
 Arabia Mountain is also nearby and is a granite mountain with miles of hiking trails.

 Georgia’s Lake Country is a destination in its own right with two major lakes for boating, fishing, and other outdoor adventures.
 But the charming towns around the lakes, like Milledgeville, Eatonton, Madison, and Greensboro, can’t be missed for the Antebellum architecture and museums.
-In Milledgeville, visit the home of author Flannery O’Connor at Andalusia while in Eatonton there’s the Uncle Remus Museum.

 The last stop in Georgia is Augusta, which has plenty of great restaurants to have a meal.
 It’s also home to award-winning golf courses like Augusta National, home of the Masters.
 But there’s plenty to see year-round.